Upul De Silva

-Rear Admiral (retired) Upul De Silva, RWP, RSP, USP, psc was a Sri Lankan naval officer who served as Chief of Staff of the Sri Lanka Navy.
+Rear Admiral (retired) Upul De Silva, RWP, RSP, USP, psc was a Sri Lankan admiral who served as Chief of Staff of the Sri Lanka Navy.
 Silva also holds the office as Commander, Western Naval Area.
 Prior to this appointment, he was Deputy Chief of Staff in Sri Lankan Navy.
 He also served as the Commandant of Volunteer Naval Force at the Volunteer Naval Force Headquarters.

 Early life and education

 Upul De Silva educated at Bandarawela Central College.
 After join Sri Lanka Navy, he has had his basic training at Naval and Maritime Academy in Trincomalee, then completed Sub Lieutenant Technical Course in India.
 Admiral Silva completed his Command and Staff Course at Naval Staff College, US Naval War College, RI, USA.
 He completed the Defence Management Course in India, the Group Commander Course in China and achieved his MS Degree in Defence and Strategic Studies in National Defence University, China.